Latest News

 Uranium Energy has also been a high flyer this year.
 It is expected to grow by over 55% in 2026, as U.S. authorities and power companies look to revitalize the nuclear power industry at home.

 Northern Graphite is a Canadian company which mines and refines the graphite used in fuel cells, battery anodes and other applications.
-Its?shares have gained over 50% in value this year.
+Its share price has increased by over 50% this past year.

-The penny stock, which is highly volatile, ranged between 8 Canadian cents and 22 cents by 2025.
-However, it has now risen above the 30 cents mark in Saudi Arabia for the first since 2023.
-This was due to news that a joint-venture with an investment firm to build and run a battery anode manufacturing facility in Saudi Arabia had been announced.
+The penny stock, which is highly volatile, ranged between 8 Canadian cents and 22 Canadian cents in 2025.
+However, it has now risen?beyond 30 cents for the first since 2023 after news broke of a joint-venture with an investment firm to build and run a battery anode manufacturing facility in Saudi Arabia.

-Saudi Vision 2030 is the plan of Saudi Arabia to electrify 30% of its fleet of vehicles by 2030.
-It also aims to create new industries and jobs in the Kingdom.
+Saudi Vision 2030 is Saudi Arabia's plan for electrifying 30% of its fleet of vehicles by 2030.
+It also aims to create new jobs and industries in the Kingdom.

 These are the opinions of the columnist, an author for.